Harta-Tahta-Data/README/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-this project was created within 10 days to complete the AIC COMPFEST 13 Hackathon.
+this project was developed within 10 days to complete the AIC COMPFEST 13 Hackathon.

 ### Built With